mesosphere/universe/docs/tutorial/GetStarted.md

     └── ...
 ```

 In our case, since this is the first version of our time-server, we will create the above directory structure with only one revision (with number 0) and create the required empty files.
 As the versions of your package grow, this number increments by one unit.
+Also, once package revision has been committed to Universe, it files should never be modified.
+A new revision must be created for any change.

-***Tip : When reading the schema json files, look for `required` json field to understand what fields are mandatory***
+***Tip : When reading the schema JSON files, look for `required` JSON field to understand what fields are mandatory***

 #### config.json
 As the name says, this file specifies how our package can be configured.
 This is how our `config.json` should look: